 In this document, I give intuition for causal exaggeration and answers to FAQs.

 Exaggeration is one of the key concepts in the present paper.
-To understand how low statistical power can cause exaggeration in the presence of publication bias, let’s analyze replications of laboratory experiments in economics ran by Camerer et al (2016).1
+To understand how low statistical power can cause exaggeration in the presence of publication bias, let’s analyze replications of laboratory experiments in economics ran by Camerer et al. (2016).1

 First, I retrieve their replication results, alongside the results of the initial studies, from their project website.
-I just ran their Stata script create_studydetails.do to generate their data set.
-Since the standard errors of the estimates are not reported in this data set, I recompute them.
+I just ran their Stata script create_studydetails.do

 First, I focus on one particular study, Abeler et al. (2011), in order to illustrate in more details the issue of interest.
-I first plot in red the estimate and 95% confidence interva Abeler et al. obtained in their experiment (note that I will run replications and there will be several draws of estimates in subsequent graphs, hence why the x-axis of the graph below):
+I first plot in red the estimate and 95% confidence intervals Abeler et al. (2011) obtained in their experiment (note that I will run replications and there will be several draws of estimates in subsequent graphs, hence why the x-axis of the graph below):

 This estimate is significant and has been published.
 Yet, it is pretty noisy.